 Hares & Hyenas is the project of Rowland Thomson and Crusader Hillis, who met at Melbourne University in 1975 and became partners a few years later.
 In the 1980s, Hillis owned an art-house video shop in Elwood, while Thomson co-owned Dizzy Spinners on Brunswick Street – an early incarnation of the current Polyester Records.

-In 1991 they joined forces to open Hares & Hyenas, which moved all over Melbourne before settling in Johnston Street’s Spanish quarter, where they’ve been made to feel welcome.
+In 1991 they joined forces to open Hares & Hyenas, which moved all over Melbourne before settling for many years in Johnston Street’s Spanish quarter, where they were welcomed.
 “The changes in 20 years are fairly staggering,” notes Thomson.
 “People only used to come in wearing sunglasses.”

-It’s now become a hub for not only the queer community, but anyone interested in socialising in a literary setting.
-Hares & Hyenas plays host to two book groups, a stitch’n’bitch, ButchFemmeTrans, Rainbow Girls and Rainbow Guys, to name but a few regular meet-ups, and has put on 350 spoken word events.
+Hares & Hyenas is a hub for not only the queer community, but anyone interested in socialising in a literary setting.
+Hares & Hyenas regularly hosts book clubs and literary meet-ups, and has put on hundreds of spoken word events.
 “We also did 20 events at the World Gay Games in Sydney and we’ve done lots of events at Sydney Mardi Gras,” says Hillis.
 “We do a season called Word is Art every year for the Midsumma Festival.”
 At the 2012 Midsumma, they threw the wildly successful Queer 3000, with authors Sophie Cunningham, Kim Westwood, Christos Tsiolkas, Dennis Altman and Neal Drinnan reading work about Melbourne.
 Tsiolkas, in fact, launched his first book, Loaded, at Hares & Hyenas back in 1995.

 Perhaps the signature event of the shop is Rapid Fire: 12 writers talking for six minutes each (“we’re draconian – after six minutes we cut off the microphone and push them off the stage”), which forces them to refine their work into punchy brilliance.